Macros also play a part in supporting better energy control, mood balance, appetite, and overall fitness performance.

 Step #3 - Once you have your target total daily intake, you can estimate your macro needs using the following chart:

-Of course, it's not always a one-size-fits-all, and there are a number of dietary approaches you can take to control calories and balance your nutrition by counting your carb, fat, and/or protein intake.
+Of course, it's not always a one-size-fits-all, and there are a number of flexible dieting approaches you can use to control calories and balance your nutrition by counting your carb, fat, and/or protein intake.